 Okay, I am officially ashamed

-Last evening, as I do systematically, like clockwork, about once every fifty to a hundred days, I swallowed my pride and surfed over to my political commentary alma mater, American Thinker, to see — as if I couldn’t already have guessed — how the most outrageously sold out of all the conservative media sell-outs were handling the latest slew of Trump failures.
+Last evening, as I do systematically, like clockwork, about once every fifty to a hundred days, I swallowed my pride and surfed over to my political commentary alma mater, American Thinker, to see — as if I couldn’t already have guessed — how the most outrageously sold out of all the conservative media sell-outs was handling the latest slew of Trump failures.

 Within seconds — and that’s about how long I can usually let my eyes wander there before I start to feel like a priest who accidentally clicked onto a pornographic website — I saw this headline among the day’s top blog posts: “Trump’s Syria plan reveals a master strategist in the White House.”